 This model is approved for outdoor installation, so it can be used as part of an outdoor kitchen.
 It has a water quality sensor, helping the consumer know when it’s time to replace a water filter for a continued high quality of clear ice.
 The water filter is not included as part of the ice maker, but consumers can choose to add a filter to the water line.

 The varying specifications provided by the different manufacturers make it a bit difficult to make an apples-to-apples comparison between each of these 6 models.
 If you’re looking for the quietest undercounter ice maker, consider the Whynter UIM-502SS, the Manitowoc NEO UR-0140A, or the Scotsman CU50GA-1A, all of which were called out as being among the quietest undercounter ice maker options in customer reviews.
-If you want to install the ice maker in an outdoor kitchen, you’ll want to look at the Scotsman, the only model on the list that’s specifically listed as being approved for outdoor installation.
+If you want to install the ice maker in an outdoor kitchen, you’ll want to look at the Scotsman, the only model on the list that’s specifically listed by the manufacturer as being approved for outdoor installation.

 Do you have other suggestions that were not included in this top?
 Let us know in the comments section!